userfrosting/learn/12.database/04.seeding/docs.md

 Each seed class needs to implement the `\UserFrosting\Sprinkle\Core\Database\Seeder\SeedInterface` interface and must at least contains the `run` method.
 This method will be the one ran by the `seed` Bakery command.
 Of course your class may contains other helper methods, but they need to be called by the `run` one.
 A seed can also extends the base `UserFrosting\Sprinkle\Core\Database\Seeder\BaseSeed` class, which will provide access to the service providers and [the DI Container](/services/the-di-container) (`$this->ci`) in your seed class.

->>>>> Extending the `BaseSeed` class is not required if you don't need the DI Container, but you'll still need to implement the `SeedInterface` interface.
+[notice=note]Extending the `BaseSeed` class is not required if you don't need the DI Container, but you'll still need to implement the `SeedInterface` interface.[/notice]

 The basic seed class looks like this :